 If you rent a home from a public housing enterprise, a written lease is required by law.
 However, a written lease is not required by law for privately owned homes, but it is recommended nonetheless.
 When subletting, a written contract is required by law in all cases.

 Please note, when registering for a CPR number, you need proof of address in Denmark, the easiest way to proof your address is to bring your contract.

 We recommend using the standard rental agreement developed by the Danish Ministry of housing.
-Aarhus University has create an unofficial translation of the rental agreement that you might want to use for comparison with your own lease.
+Aarhus University has created an unofficial translation of the rental agreement that you might want to use for comparison with your own lease.
 You can find the official rental agreement here from the Ministry of Social Affairs, Housing and Senior Citizens.

 The do's and don'ts when signing a lease

 - Go through the apartment with your landlord and document any defects (E.g. take pictures).
-You risk having to pay from your deposit when you move out, if you cannot prove that the defect was there when you moved in.
+You risk having to pay from your deposit when you move out, if you cannot prove that the defect was already there when you moved in.